American Police Force: Michael Hilton

 The alias Michael Miodrag is listed as being involved in a 2007 multimillion-dollar fraud case in Australia.
 Australian authorities said they want to question him but no charges have been filed.

 Becky Shay

-Becky Shay (born Rebecca Lee Shay on January 3, 1969) is APF's spokeswoman and only employee in Montana.
-Shay filed two reports about the company before abruptly leaving her job as a reporter for the Billings Gazette to begin working with APF as a spokeswoman in less than 24 hours.
+Becky Shay (born Rebecca Lee Shay on January 3, 1969) is APF's spokesman and only employee in Montana.
+Shay filed two reports about the company before abruptly leaving her job as a reporter for the Billings Gazette to begin working with APF as a spokesman in less than 24 hours.

 Following the APF's involvement with the Two Rivers Detention Facility, Shay worked as a crime analyst for the Billings Police Department from November 2011 to 2016, when she became the department's Records Supervisor.